 Analysis: Public Agency/Utility Exceptions allow for implementation of public projects that would otherwise be prohibited due to site encumbrances by streams, wetlands, and their buffers.
-Similar to a Reasonable Use Exception, these exceptions recognize the inability to construct a project without impacting a critical area and allow construction with implementation of mitigating measures.
+Similar to a Reasonable Use Exception, these exceptions recognize the inability to construct a project without impacting a critical area (on sites with large expanses of critical areas and buffers) and allow construction with implementation of mitigating measures.
 The process for a Public Agency/Utility Exception is a Process I, which entails public noticing and a public comment period.
-Since 2017, when KZC Chapter 90 introduced the Public Agency/ Utility Exception, six projects have used the process, with only one comment received for all of those projects combined.
+Since 2017, when the Public Agency/Utility Exception was added to KZC Chapter 90, six projects have used the process, with only one comment received for all of those projects combined (despite the extensive public noticing for the projects).
 Furthermore, many public projects processed as Public Agency/Utility Exceptions have limited alternatives that may be considered given the constraints relating to right-of-way boundaries, necessary utility line locations, etc. The very small number of comments received and the limited substance conveyed by these comments, as well as the limited alternatives to project proposals, have rendered the public noticing and comment period required of a Process I review unnecessary.
 This amendment will eliminate the Process I review and allow staff to administratively review Public Agency/Utility Exceptions, which will provide a more efficient permitting process (saving approximately three months during the review and permitting process for a typical project) while maintaining the same regulatory outcome for these projects.
-Staff would also note that that the creation of the CIP includes public input, so that members of the community can express their concerns when project concepts are being discussed.
+Staff would also note that the creation of the CIP includes public input, so that members of the community can express their concerns when project concepts are being discussed.
 Therefore, this particular code amendment would not preclude input from the community on public projects.